Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

-(Read my article, why is my bougainvillea not blooming? to learn why your bougainvillea is not display flowers and how to solve the problem).
+(Read my article, why is my bougainvillea not blooming? to learn why your bougainvillea does not display flowers and how to solve the problem).

 How to Care for Bougainvillea in Winter

-Bougainvillea do not tolerate the cold and should be brought indoors during Winter if your climate experience night temperatures lower then 50°F (10°C) at night.
+Bougainvillea does not tolerate the cold and should be brought indoors during Winter if your climate experiences night temperatures lower than 50°F (10°C) at night.
 Water bougainvillea less frequently around once every 2 or 3 weeks but always water with a good soak.

-Bougainvillea are capable of flowering year round if the temperatures are warm enough, however they often only grow and flower significantly in Spring and Summer in cooler climates.
+Bougainvillea is capable of flowering year-round if the temperatures are warm enough, however, they often only grow and flower significantly in Spring and Summer in cooler climates.

 In Winter bougainvillea often loses its leaves either due to the cold or the shock at the change in conditions when it is brought indoors for the Winter.

-Whilst this is alarming, the leaves often grow back when it has adjust to its new conditions and when the temperatures warm up again in Spring.
+Whilst this is alarming, the leaves often grow back when it has adjusted to their new conditions and when the temperatures warm up again in Spring.